 - A woman who doesn’t want to have fun?

-I don’t know about you but after hearing these things repeatedly for years you will start believing them about yourself?
-Is it any wonder we as women compare ourselves to others?
+I don’t know about you but after hearing these things repeatedly for years would you start believing them about yourself?
+Is it any wonder why women compare themselves to others if this is the type of verbal abuse they heard every single day?

 Not only this, but you will also want to separate yourself from anything or anyone!
 All you want at that point is to find someone who will listen and understand but you’re afraid of the fear and rejection!